arangodb/spring-data/README.md

 ## Configuration

-### Java-Configuration

 You can use Java to instantiate and configure an instance of `ArangoTemplate` as show below.
 Setting up the underlying driver (`ArangoDB.Builder`) with default configuration automatically loads a properties file arangodb.properties, if it exists in the classpath.

 ``` java
 @Configuration
 @EnableArangoRepositories(basePackages = { "com.company.mypackage" })
 public class MyConfiguration extends AbstractArangoConfiguration {

   //Instantiation of ArangoTemplate
   @Override
   public ArangoDB.Builder arango() {
     return new ArangoDB.Builder();
   }

   //Name of the database to be used
   @Override
   public String database() {